TO GET A STUDENT VISA

 How do I get an F-1 visa?

-For information on how to get an F-1 visa, please refer to the following link: Applying for Student Visa
+For information on how to get an F-1 visa, please refer to the following link: Student Visa > How to Apply

 What can I do if my visa request is denied?